Legal organization and entrepreneurial structuring of influencer start-ups and personal brands

 Differentiation from other legal institutions:

-In the case of error, there is an erroneous formation of intent without external influence.
-2. immoral damage (§ 826 BGB):
+An error is an erroneous formation of will without external influence.

-In the event of defects in a purchased item, warranty rights apply primarily, not avoidance.
-Practical significance and areas of application: Fraudulent misrepresentation plays an important role in various areas of law: 1. contract law:
+In the event of defects in a purchased item, warranty rights apply primarily, not rescission.

-In the case of false statements made by the policyholder when concluding the contract.
-3. employment law:
+In the event of false information provided by the policyholder when the contract is concluded.

 Burden of proof and procedural aspects:

-Claims arising from fraudulent misrepresentation are generally time-barred after three years (Section 195 BGB).
+Claims arising from fraudulent misrepresentation are generally time-barred after three years (§ 195 BGB).

 Current developments and case law:

-Case law on fraudulent misrepresentation is constantly evolving: 1.
-Duty to provide information:
+The case law on fraudulent misrepresentation is constantly evolving:

-Tendency to extend duties to provide information in certain contractual relationships.
-2. digitalization:
+Tendency to extend information obligations in certain contractual relationships.

 Treatment of fraudulent misrepresentation in cross-border contractual relationships.